beakerbrowser/unwalled.garden/_md/docs/why-not-rdf.md

 Schemas should be human-readable, easy to build with, and unambiguous.

-Our solution is to use a standard `type` metadata string which is a URL.
+Our solution is to use a standard `type` field which is a URL.
 We use a URL because:

  1. It's an unambiguous global namespace, and
  2. Developers can easily find the documentation.